 Teams that sign up "early" will automatically receive a $20/team discount on their registration fee.
 This discount has been extended and is available to teams who register right now!

 Hoopla's team registration deadline for Hoopla XXII and for the Kona Ice 2x2 Tourney have not been determined yet.
 Team registration for both events is open right now!

-You bet - as long as you don't try to play on more than one team in any one division!
+Yes - as long as you don't try to play on more than one team in any one division!
 Playing on two teams in the same division is NOT allowed.
-Some of our more die-hard Hoopla players play on 3, 4 or more teams, but only provided those teams are in different divisions.
-In such cases, if you notify Hoopla at firstname.lastname@example.org on or before the Team Registration deadline, Hoopla will do it's best -- without any guarantees -- to avoid game time conflicts on Saturday...
-Sunday, we can make no guarantees - but often things somehow "work out."
-It is best for entire teams to not play in multiple divisions because avoiding schedule conflicts can not be guaranteed...
-But individuals definitely can, and have, played on multiple teams for years.
+If you play on more than one team you need to notify Hoopla at firstname.lastname@example.org on or before the Team Registration deadline.
+Hoopla will do its best -- without any guarantees -- to avoid game time conflicts on Saturday.
+Sunday, we can make no guarantees.
+It is best for entire teams to not play in multiple divisions because avoiding schedule conflicts can't be guaranteed.

 Every team is guaranteed a minimum of four games; usually three during pool play on Saturday and at least one during our single-elimination bracket play on Sunday.
 Getting to play 5 or 6 games is not uncommon at Hoopla.

 Prizes for Hoopla XXII will be announced at a later date.

 Hoopla's divisions are broken down by age and competitive desire, not grade or by other means.
 So, for Hoopla's youth divisions, teams should sign up according to their players' ages on 6/1/20.
 To play in the 10U Girls Division, for example, ALL players on a team must be 10 or less on 6/1/20.
 This is a hard and fast deadline for all age-based divisions.